-Mahnoush Amiri, Philippe Pouliot, Clément Bonnéry, Paul-Olivier Leclerc, Michèle Desjardins, Frédéric Lesage et Yves Joanette
+Mahnoush Amiri, Philippe Pouliot, Clément Bonnéry, Paul-Olivier Leclerc, Michèle Desjardins, Frédéric Lesage and Yves Joanette

 |